skip to content

 About the programme

-In terms of application areas, research is clustered into four broad themes:
+In terms of themes, research is clustered into four broad themes:

 • Designer Nanomaterials - DNA origami, 1D/2D nanomaterials, biomimetics, self-assembly, hybrids, MOFs